Esatduman/Stock-Advisor-Pro/README.txt

-# Group-N
-Repository for CS 442 Group N
+Repository for CS 442 Group 7

 Note:  The presentation evaluation form and rubric are provided here for reference
        and planning purposes.
 Hard copies will be handed out in class on